 The Grants and Housing Department is responsible for the development of a five-year strategy assessing the nonhousing and housing community development needs of the city.
-This document, which is called the Consolidated Plan, guides the city's community development goals for three to five years.
+This document, which is called the Consolidated Plan (PDF), guides the city's community development goals for three to five years.

 With the approval of City Council, CDBG, and HOME funds are awarded to a variety of neighborhood activities, nonprofit organizations, and city departments.